cognitedata/code-sign-action/README.md

 # code-sign-action

 This Action can be used to sign Windows binaries.
-It has been tested on to run on `windows-2022` runners.
+It has been tested on `windows-2022` runners.

 ------------